sandipsahoo2k2/my/articles/engineering/ds/max_subarray_sum.md

 	```

 #### **ID Solution Approach-1**
-  We can simply write the solution with any of the above approach e.g lets take the second approach
+  We can simply write the solution with any of the above approach e.g lets take the second approach.

   ```
   public int subarraySum(int[] nums, int k) {